-Registration fees vary from $85- 110/ night depending on the lodging selected, and $25-65/night for at home retreats.
+Registration fees vary from $85-110/ night for residential retreats depending on the lodging selected, and $25-65/night for at home retreats.
 The residential retreats include three meals a day.
-This covers about 65% of SDRC’s operating budget.
+This covers about two thirds of SDRC’s operating budget.

 At the end of each retreat, we encourage voluntary dana contributions to help support teachers — who serve without pay — and the center — which supports the teachings.